Ayushi-06-Shakya/TOMATO-Food-Delivery-App/README.md

-It is an online food delivery app-frontend usine Reactjs-Vite Html Css
+It is an online food delivery app-frontend usine Reactjs-Vite Html Css.
+We can add food items to the cart and total amount is calculated .
 ![image](https://github.com/user-attachments/assets/55f9ea11-6803-466a-94ac-4e1013296408)